BartolomeD/ML_algorithms/README.md

-This is a personal repository where I store small machine learning projects and helper functions.
+This is a repository where I store small machine learning projects and helper functions.

 Feel free to use them.